Maintaining Separate Projects in Your BandHelper Account

 If you want to create separate sets of data in your account, you can add "projects."
 For example, if you play in two bands and perform as a solo artist, you might set up three projects to keep the data for each project separate.
 Here's how it works:

 - Each account contains one project by default.
-To enable multiple projects, navigate to Account > Projects and click Add a Project.
+To enable multiple projects, navigate to Admin > Projects and click Add a Project.
 Enter a project name, select the users you want to access the project and click Save.